TeeJay69/ConfigSync/Plan.md

 [x] Fix hardcoded absolute program location problem.
 Program needs the absolute location where its stored on the filesystem, not where its run from!
 [x] Check that we keep the copy of the config (because of restore) after program has run --> When restoring we backup to configbackup\programname\temp\.
 When restoring we copy contents of temp to configbackup\programname\recyclebin.
 [x] Cleanup recyclebin after x
+[ ] Add cleanup to sync and restore parts.
 [ ] Format Help message.
 [ ] License stuff.
 Include license in installer.
 Display license in help message.
 [ ] Add more verbose messages.